wtype/group-texting/README.md

-# Text Messaging With Vue
+# Text Messaging With Vue and Twilio API

 A group SMS app built with Vue, Node/Express, and Twilio.
 Current version allows for sending a message to a people listed in the directory.